Work From Home Policy: A Definitive Guide For Managers

 Remote workers mostly go at their own pace and fulfil the goal that they have been tasked with.
 They are not responsible for any additional work that is not related to the project that they’ve taken on.

-Compared to remote work, work from home employees and telecommuters have a bit of less flexibility.
+Compared to remote work, WFH employees and telecommuters have a bit of less flexibility.
 Just like a regular employee, they will be expected to take up any additional work as well as report to a manager.

 Keeping Employees Engaged and Motivated When They Are Working-From-Home